AbrarShaikh/RISC-V-Design/README.md

 ![Screenshot 2023-12-24 180906](https://github.com/AbrarShaikh/RISC-V-Design/assets/34272376/379a3f69-27e0-4acf-8a9d-97704b86ad9b)

 #### Verilog
-Test Bench is written with Two 4-bit inputs as A=11 and B=3, and a 3-bit select line (SL) looping from 0 to 7.
+Test Bench is written with Two 4-bit inputs as A=11, B=3, and a 3-bit select line (SL) looping from 0 to 7.
 Giving result to out signal.\
 e.g ==> for SL=3, Division is performed and the result is stored in 2 parts, MSB having Quotient and LSB having Remender.\
 ![image](https://github.com/AbrarShaikh/RISC-V-Design/assets/34272376/5bc6aed1-ef43-47a9-a230-022618372ff5)